Japanese currency

-Japanese currency has a history covering the period from the 8th century AD to the present.
+Japanese currency has a history covering the period from the 8th century CE to the present.
 After the traditional usage of rice as a currency medium, Japan adopted currency systems and designs from China before developing a separate system of its own.

 History

 Commodity money

-Before the 7th-8th centuries AD, Japan used commodity money for trading.
+Before the 7th-8th centuries CE, Japan used commodity money for trading.
 This generally consisted of material that was compact and easily transportable and had a widely recognized value.
 Commodity money was a great improvement over simple barter, in which commodities were simply exchanged against others.
 Ideally, commodity money had to be widely accepted, easily portable and storable, and easily combined and divided in order to correspond to different values.
 The main items of commodity money in Japan were arrowheads, rice grains and gold powder.

 This contrasted somewhat with countries like China, where one of the most important items of commodity money came from the southern seas: shells.
 Since then however, the shell has become a symbol for money in many Chinese and Japanese ideograms.

 Early coinage

-The earliest coins to reach Japan were Chinese Ban Liang and Wu Zhu coins, as well as the coins produced by Wang Mang during the first centuries of the first millennium AD; these coins have been excavated all over Japan, but as Japan's economy was not sufficiently developed at the time, these coins were more likely to be used as precious objects rather than a means of exchange; rice and cloth served as the main currencies of Japan at the time.
+The earliest coins to reach Japan were Chinese Ban Liang and Wu Zhu coins, as well as the coins produced by Wang Mang during the first centuries of the first millennium CE; these coins have been excavated all over Japan, but as Japan's economy was not sufficiently developed at the time, these coins were more likely to be used as precious objects rather than a means of exchange; rice and cloth served as the main currencies of Japan at the time.